nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 >This should result in an output file that has 220 UCE probes that were present (=1) in all 16 species.

+Now we will use these to extract position for each probe on each chromosome from the SAM files generated during **Step 2**

 ```
+library(matrixStats)
 chr_clean <- read.csv("allmammals_cluster1_presenceonlyUCEs.csv")

 ```

 </details>